Elevation: 8,720 ft

 2018 Update by Livingston Douglas

-Updates/corrections to the text: FST-018 [(A)(1.1)(a)] is now FST-833.
+FST-018 [(A)(1.1)(a)] is now FST-833.
 The USGS topo map and the Sawtooth National Forest/Minidoka Ranger District map both show FST-833 still in existence (FST-018 on the USGS topo map).
 But I saw no signs of any trail coming up out of Pole Canyon and crossing Pole Canyon Pass (7,980 feet).
-I also saw no trail descending southward from the pass to curl around to the South Slopes of War Eagle Peak that are referred to in the book.
+I also saw no trail descending southward from the pass to curl around to the south slopes of War Eagle Peak that are referred to in the book.
 Does FST-018/FST-833 still exist?
 I doubt it.

 Due to increasingly hostile land owners in the Black Pine Mountains area (as per the National Forest Service in Burley, ID), most of the access roads into the Black Pine Mountains are now closed to the public.
 Are the trails also disappearing due to lack of maintenance and use?
 I suspect that they are.